dallaszkorben/akoel-java-grawet/ProjectHome.md

 # **GRAWIT** #

-This Interface helps to create test cases and run them on Web applications without knowing any program languages.
+This User Interface helps to create test cases and run them on Web applications without knowing any program languages.

 **Feautures:**
   * Web driver Tab for define Firefox and Explorer